Applications are not being accepted at this time - Thank you for your interest.

 - To submit a career development award to continue on a career trajectory toward becoming independent investigators studying the health of aging AI/AN.

 Native Investigators will participate in RCMAR activities for 2 years while still working at their home institution.
-During the first year, these individuals complete the 3-day mini-course, participate in 4-6 Denver/Seattle-based 2-day meetings involving RCMAR faculty, staff and investigators, and complete a secondary data analysis manuscript studying a topic relevant to the health of AI/AN elders.
+During the first year, these individuals complete the 3-day mini-course, participate in 3-4 Seattle-based 1 1/2 day meetings, as well as several webinar based meetings, involving RCMAR faculty, staff and investigators, and complete a secondary data analysis manuscript studying a topic relevant to the health of AI/AN elders.
 Native Investigators will also develop a Pilot Study that involves collecting new data during the second year of the program.
 In the second year of the program, data generated by the Pilot Study will be analyzed and manuscripts prepared.
 Parallel efforts focus on using these data as the basis for the preparation of an NIH-type grant application to be submitted for peer review.
-Feedback and guidance during the second year of the program is provided at six 2-day RCMAR meetings in Denver/Seattle involving both Core and Affiliated Faculty.
+As in the first year of the progam, feedback and guidance during the second year of the program at the RCMAR meetings in Seattle involve both Core and Affiliated Faculty.
 Native Investigator grant applications undergo an NIH-style mock peer review prior to submission.

 Level of Support

-Candidates selected as Native Investigators are supported for 2 years at 33% of their institutional base salary.
-The program is very time-intensive and at times will require more than a third of the investigator’s time.
+Candidates selected as Native Investigators are supported for 2 years at 20% of their institutional base salary.
+The program is very time-intensive and at times will require more than 20% of the investigator’s time.

 Eligibility Criteria for Native Investigators

 Candidates from fields such as medicine, nursing, public health, anthropology, psychology, sociology, and other social and behavioral sciences are encouraged to apply.
-Criteria for admission to the program include: 1) Native status, with documentation as needed and/or appropriate tribal affiliation, 2) An advanced degree such as an MD, PhD, DSW, EdD or the equivalent, in one of the social, behavioral, or health sciences, and 3) Ability to demonstrate the relevance and need for training to future plans and career development.
+Criteria for admission to the program include: 1) Native status, with documentation as needed and/or appropriate tribal affiliation, 2) An advanced degree such as an MD, PhD, DSW, JD, EdD or the equivalent, in one of the social, behavioral, or health sciences,or law or education; and 3) Ability to demonstrate the relevance and need for training to future plans and career development.

 Native Investigator Program Inquiries